rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ## Slicing Example: @WebMvcTest

-- Testing your web layer in isolation
+- Testing your web layer in isolation and only load the beans you need
 - `MockMvc`: Mocked servlet environment with HTTP semantics

 ```java